krhkt/custom-element-boilerplate-setup/README.md

 npx @krhkt/custom-element-boilerplate-setup
 ```

 And write the custom element class name to be used in pascal case sentence, without the `Element` suffix.
+Or leave it blank to use the default suggestion.

+Note: You can run passing the option `--verbose`, if you want to see more information about the each step.